LowweeK75/DAWIconsGenerator/README.md

 I won't offer any support for this script, and won't consider feature requests.
 I might just upload newer version according to my needs.

-## track.json editing guidelines
+## tracks.json editing guidelines

 Each line should have the following structure : `{"main":"TPT","sub":["solo 1","solo 2","solo 3","solo 4","solo","a3","a6","bass","piccolo"],"style":0,"color":"#00CBC9","invert":1},`
 - **main** : contains the main text of the icon.
 Mandatory.
 I advise to stay between 2 and 4 characters.
 - **sub** : contains a list of variations in brackets.
 Each variation will generate an icon, with the main text on top and the smaller variation below .
 Can be set to [""] if you don't want any variation/subtext.
-I advise to stay below 8 characters
+I advise to stay below 8 characters.
 - **style** : can take 3 values (mandatory) :
   - 0 creates a regular icon
   - "group" creates an icon with an outline.
 I use this for ensemble libraries